x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/updateConf_en.md

 ##DESCRIPTION##

 This function is used to update the specified node configuration.
 The configuration with the effective type of "online effective" will take effect immediately after the update; the configuration with the effective type of "restart effective" will take effect after restarting the node.
 For the effective type of each configuration can refer to [parameter description][parameter].
+If you need to set unofficial configuration, must set the `Force` option to `true`.

 ##PARAMETERS##